Txoko: Impact

-Hess; although describing the txoko as providing an escape from the daily grind of life in society, thus limited in its ability to benefit the society as a whole; points to it as an expression of conviviality, and having a significant role in supporting Basque culture and identity; and in helping to manage the transition from a rural to an urban identity.
-Hess also suggested that the communal organisation and Roman Catholic influenced choice of seasonal and weekly dishes represents a reaction against Protestant individualism.
-Membership of txoko crosses class and social divides; and such is their cultural importance in San Sebastian that the mayor is required annually to dine at each of the 75 txoko.
+Hess, although describing the txoko as providing an escape from the daily grind of life in society, thus limited in its ability to benefit society as a whole, points to it as an expression of conviviality, and having a significant role in supporting Basque culture and identity, and in helping to manage the transition from a rural to an urban identity.
+Hess also suggested that the communal organisation and Roman Catholic influencing the choice of seasonal and weekly dishes represents a reaction against Protestant individualism.
+Membership of txoko crosses class and social divides, and such is their cultural importance in San Sebastian that the mayor is required annually to dine at each of the 75 txoko.
 Other authors point to the extreme conservatism of txokos: the exclusion of women and an emphasis on preserving traditional dishes.